-The reference to Inter-Alliance could not have reasonably provided any comfort to MPM that this was a regulator of CWM and neither that there was some form of regulation and adequate controls and/or supervision on CWM equivalent to that applicable for regulated investment services providers.
+No evidence was submitted by MPM of CWM being regulated in Cyprus.
+The general reference to Cyprus could not have reasonably provided any comfort to MPM that CWM was regulated nor that there was some form of regulation and adequate controls and/or supervision on CWM.